-The Lodi Energy Center (LEC) is a 1 x 1 combined-cycle, nominal 296 Megawatt (MW) Siemens “Flex Plant 30″ power generation facility was a new construction project of a natural gas-fired turbine-generator, a single condensing steam turbine, a seven (7)-cell cooling tower, and associated balance-of-plant equipment.
-The project was built for the Northern California Power Agency on a 4.4-acre parcel and was integrated with an existing combustion turbine facility featuring new combined generation technology, making it the first of its kind.
-The project included the installation of a 135 MVA combustion turbine generator, a heat recovery and steam generation system, a 115 MVA steam turbine generator, and associated water treatment and cooling systems.
-In addition, CEI was responsible for the complete design of the “house” electrical system for the steam turbine and water treatment buildings.
-The duration of the project was 25 months.
+Over the course of 25 months, Cupertino Electric (CEI) helped construct the Lodi Energy Center (LEC), which was a 1x1 combined-cycle, nominal 296-megawatt (MW) Siemens “Flex Plant 30″ power generation facility.
+The project involved constructing a natural gas-fired turbine-generator, a single condensing steam turbine, a seven-cell cooling tower and the associated balance-of-plant equipment.
+The facility was built for the Northern California Power Agency on a 4.4-acre parcel and was integrated with an existing combustion turbine facility that featured new combined generation technology—the first of its kind.
+The project included the installation of a 135-MVA combustion turbine generator, a heat recovery and steam generation system, a 115-MVA steam turbine generator and the associated water treatment and cooling systems.
+In addition, CEI was responsible for completely designing the “house” electrical system for the steam turbine and water treatment buildings.